awsdocs/amazon-ec2-user-guide/doc_source/recognize-expanded-volume-linux.md

 ------

-      If the volume has a partition, continue to the next step\.
-If the volume has no partitions, skip to step 3\.
+      If the volume has a partition, continue the procedure from the following step \(2b\)\.
+If the volume has no partitions, skip steps 2b, 2c, and 2d, and continue the procedure from step 3\.
 **Troubleshooting tip**
 If you do not see the volume in the command output, ensure that the volume is [attached to the instance](ebs-attaching-volume.md), and that it is [formatted and mounted](ebs-using-volumes.md#ebs-format-mount-volume)\.